Developing Holistic Solutions for Socially Disadvantaged (SDA) Communities in the Southwest

-NM and AZ are home to over 480,000 Natives living in 44 federally recognized tribes including Navajo (NN) and Tohono O’odham (TON), the two largest tribes in U.S. Problems are:
+NM & AZ are home to over 480,000 Native Americans living in 44 federally recognized reservations including Navajo (NN) & Tohono O’odham (TON), which are the 2 largest tribes in the US.

 3. Your Solution: How are you planning to solve this problem?
 Share your specific approach.

-AATech’s mission is to improve the quality of lives in socially disadvantaged (SDA) communities by applying advanced technologies, nourishing positive relationships, promoting sustainability & creating shared knowledge/value.
+Our solution is to develop true community-based programs in Socially Disadvantaged (SDA) communities by applying advanced technologies, nourishing positive relationships, promoting sustainability & creating shared knowledge/value.

--Poverty: Developed programs focusing on rural business development, community facilities, job training & capacity building.
+Poverty: Develop programs around business development, community facilities, job training & capacity building.
+Facilitate commercial land dev.

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.